sapessi/ocypode/README.md

 Ocypode uses the [simetry](https://github.com/adnanademovic/simetry) library as a unified telemetry abstraction layer.
 This allows the application to support multiple racing simulations through a common interface.

+The application uses an intermediate telemetry representation (`TelemetryData`) that decouples analyzers from game-specific implementations.
+This design:
+- Eliminates unsafe code by avoiding type downcasting
+- Provides a unified interface for all telemetry data
+- Makes it easy to add support for new racing simulations
+- Uses explicit unit suffixes in field names for clarity

 Key components:
-- **TelemetryProducer trait:** Abstracts telemetry data acquisition from different games
+- **TelemetryProducer trait:** Abstracts telemetry data acquisition from different games, converting game-specific data to `TelemetryData`
-- **TelemetryAnalyzer trait:** Processes telemetry to detect driving issues (slip, wheelspin, etc.)
+- **TelemetryAnalyzer trait:** Processes `TelemetryData` to detect driving issues (slip, wheelspin, etc.)
 - **TelemetryCollector:** Orchestrates data flow from producers through analyzers to UI and storage
+- **TelemetryData struct:** Unified intermediate representation capturing all possible telemetry fields from supported games

 ### Adding Support for New Games

 To add support for a new racing simulation:

 1. Ensure the game is supported by the simetry library
-2. Add a new variant to the `GameSource` enum
+2. Add a new variant to the `GameSource` enum in `src/telemetry/mod.rs`
+3. Create a conversion function (e.g., `TelemetryData::from_new_game_state()`) that extracts telemetry fields from the game's data structure
-3. Create a new producer struct implementing `TelemetryProducer`
+4. Create a new producer struct implementing `TelemetryProducer` that uses the conversion function
-4. Update the CLI parameter parsing in `main.rs`
+5. Update the CLI parameter parsing in `main.rs`
+6. Document which telemetry fields are available from the new game
-5. Test with the new game
+7. Test with the new game

+The intermediate representation design makes it straightforward to add new games - you only need to implement the conversion logic once, and all analyzers will automatically work with the new game.

 ### Running Tests